-The best outdoor experience in the park.
+Probably the best outdoor experience within Indiana Dunes National Park.
 Under the open canopy of the black oak savanna, experience acrobatic ferns, picturesque wetlands, and over high dunes that lead to the wonderful expanse of shoreline.

 - Fen, black oak savanna, high dunes, and beach

 - Late September and October: Experience the kaleidoscope of color as black oaks, sassafras, mulberry, ferns, everything from your feet on upward celebrate the colors of the season.

 Best Times to Visit: